 Service:

-I edit a journal, Magic, Ritual and Witchcraft (published by the University of Pennsylvania Press), and a book series, Magic in History (Penn State University Press), both in long term collaboration with Richard Kieckhefer.
-I draw editorial assistants for the journal from among Rice Graduate students.
+I edit a book series, Magic in History (Penn State University Press), in long term collaboration with Richard Kieckhefer.
+I was general editor of the journal Magic Ritual & Witchcraft from 2010 through 2024

 Books: